AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/adguard-outbound-proxy.md

 Proxy host | *proxy-nl.privateinternetaccess.com*
 Proxy port | *1080*

 3. You also need to fill out the **Username/Password** fields.
 To do so, log in to the [Client Control Panel](https://www.privateinternetaccess.com/pages/client-sign-in) on the PIA website.
 Click the **Generate Password** button under the **Generate PPTP/L2TP/SOCKS Password** section.
-A Username starting with "x" and a random Password will be shown.
+A username starting with "x" and a random password will be shown.
 Use them to fill out the **Username** and **Password** fields in AdGuard.

 4. Set this proxy as a default one by toggling the switch, then click *Save*.